eugenp/REST-With-Spring/README.md

-# REST with Spring - REST and HTTP Semantics
+# REST With Spring Boot - REST and HTTP Semantics

-This is the codebase for Module 'REST and HTTP Semantics' of [REST with Spring](http://bit.ly/restwithspring)
+This is the codebase for Module 'REST and HTTP Semantics' of [REST With Spring Boot](http://bit.ly/restwithspring)

 ======